Catallactic/catallactic-site/docs/yellowpaper.md

 #### 5.3.5 The Money Multiplier

 If the reserve ratio (i.e. reserve requirement) is higher, the money multiplier is weaker, and there will be less change to the money supply.

+The formula for money supply is MS = (MB x MM).
+MS is Money Supply
+MB, or monetary base, is the amount of money in circulation or available to be circulated.
+MM is money multiplier, which is calculated by dividing 1 by the required reserve set by the Federal Reserve.

 #### 5.3.6 Money Aggregates